Skopje to Ohrid by Bus, Transfer or Car 2026

 The main bus route runs from Skopje’s main bus station, the Skopska Avtobuska Stanica (SAS), to Ohrid Bus Station.
 The Skopje station is part of the Transportation Center, beside the railway station, and is the same hub used for most domestic and international coaches.

-Public listings usually show multiple daily departures on the Skopje-Ohrid corridor, with a road distance around 173-182 km and journey times mostly in the 3-4 hour range.
-Treat those numbers as a planning range, not a promise.
-Operators, departure times and prices change by season, and summer weekends can be busier than the same route in winter.
-Check the current timetable on SAS or a bus booking aggregator shortly before you travel, then confirm at the station if your timing is tight.
+Public listings for 2026 show around 16 buses a day on the Skopje to Ohrid corridor, the first leaving early (about 05:30) and the last in the evening.
+The road distance is roughly 173-182 km, and the journey usually takes about 3 hours, with the quickest closer to 2 hours 54 minutes.
+One-way fares run around 800-950 MKD, or about 13-15 euros, depending on the operator and how far ahead you book; named operators on the route include Galeb Ohrid, Delfina Tours, Biser Prom, Classic Company and Makedonija Soobrakaj.
+Treat all of that as a planning range, not a promise.
+Departure times, frequencies and prices shift by season, and summer weekends run busier than the same route in winter.
+Check the current timetable on a bus booking aggregator shortly before you travel, then confirm at the station if your timing is tight.

-The bus is the right choice if you are travelling light, arriving in Skopje city first, and do not need a car at the lake.
-It is less ideal if your flight lands late, your hotel is outside Ohrid town, or you plan to visit St. Naum, beaches, Galicica viewpoints and villages on your own schedule.
+The bus is the right choice if you’re travelling light, arriving in Skopje city first, and don’t need a car at the lake.
+It’s less ideal if your flight lands late, your hotel is outside Ohrid town, or you plan to visit St. Naum, beaches, Galicica viewpoints and villages on your own schedule.

 Option 2: private transfer or taxi